 Day 6: Sleep in, Walk Around Town, Free Hot Springs

 Today just sleep in and enjoy a lazy morning.
 Then head to downtown La Fortuna to check out the town and get some nice photos of the town church and volcano.
-Then grab some brunch/lunch at Chocolate Fusion.
-You can do some souvenir shopping too.

-After food, stop by your hotel quickly to change and grab an Uber or taxi to the El Chollin free hot spring river near Tabacon.
-Please make sure you keep your belongings safe with you and do NOT bring any valuables like your passport.
+If you decide to go to the free section, keep your belongings safe with you and do NOT bring any valuables like your passport.
 I personally recommend to bring a waterproof phone pouch or a small dry bag so you keep your phone, keys and money with you when you’re at the river.

 After the river, taxi/Uber back to your hotel, freshen up and go to dinner at Pollo Fortueño or La Fortuna Pub.